zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 **Note:**

 -   If the option \[if exists\] is not specified and the table does not exist, exception returns.
 If this option is specified, no matter whether the table exists or not, all return success.
--   Data in OSS is not deleted when you delete external tables.
+-   Data in OSS is not deleted when the external tables are deleted.

 **For example:**